Large dust cloud over the Middle East

 Dense dust outbreak across Arabian peninsula

-Summer Shamal pushed dense dust across the Arabian peninsula to its south coast and out over the Arabian Sea in late July/early August 2018.
+Summer Shamal pushed dense dust across the Arabian peninsula and over the Arabian Sea in late summer 2018.

-Transport of African-Arabian dust to Pakistan and north India
+Transport of African-Arabian dust to Pakistan & north India

 In May 2018 dust clouds from Africa and the Arabian peninsula travelled as far as India.